-Albert Xu is a 7th grader and joined Mrs. Sarratt’s studio in 2021.
-His past achievements include 1st place in the WMTA Viola Hartman Competition and the NVMTA Concerto Festival, Honorable Mention in the Northern Virginia District Auditions, and the honors recital in the NVMTA Bach Baroque Competition.
+Albert Xu is an 8th grader, and he joined Mrs. Sarratt’s studio in 2021.
+His past achievements include second place in the 2021 NVMTA Achievement Awards, first place in the WMTA Viola Hartman Competition and the NVMTA Concerto Festival, Honorable Mention in the Northern Virginia District Auditions, and the honors recital in the NVMTA Bach Baroque Competition.
 He also has received awards in the NVMTA Sonata Festival, MSMTA Gottlieb Competition, MSMTA Solo Piano Festival, WMTA Hungarian Competition, William Knabe International Piano Competition, and George Mason Spring Music Competition.
 In addition to piano, he also enjoys playing the cello.
-He looks forward to studying the piano with Mrs. Sarratt
+He is enjoying studying the piano with Mrs. Sarratt.

-Amber is a 10th grader at Oakton High School and has been playing piano for 11 years.
-This will be her sixth year studying with Mrs. Sarratt.
-She has participated in many events in the past years, such as the WMTA Viola Hartman Awards, NVMTA Piano Achievement Awards, Robert Spencer Concerto Competition, James Bland Music Competition, Providence Music and Arts Competition, NVMTA Sonata Festival, and more.
+Amber is an 11th grader at Oakton High School and has been playing piano for 12 years.
+She has been a student of Lisa Emenheiser Sarratt for seven years.
+She has participated in many events in the past years, such as the NVMTA Judged Recital, WMTA Specialty Competition, NVMTA Bach Baroque Festival and Competition, WMTA Lichtenberg Competition, NVMTA Piano Achievement Awards, MSMTA Gottlieb Competition, NVMTA Sonata Festival, and more.
 Due to the coronavirus pandemic, many competitions have been canceled or delayed, but this did not stop Amber from competing in online events.
-This year, Amber has gotten many awards in numerous events, such as becoming a finalist in the Ylda Novik Competition, getting third place in the online MSMTA Gottlieb Competition, and receiving the top award for the NVMTA Sonata Festival.
-Besides the competitive aspect of playing the piano, Amber also enjoys playing music to the elderly in senior homes through the Tacy Foundation and using her music to spread joy.
+During COVID-19, Amber has gotten many awards in numerous events, such as second place in WMTA Speciality Competition, honorable mention for the WMTA Lichtenberg Competition and NVMTA Piano Achievement Awards, receiving the top award for the NVMTA Sonata Festival, honors for Bach Baroque Competition, and receiving honorable mention in Districts as well as honorable mention for 2021 Virtuoso International Competition.
+Besides the competitive aspect of playing the piano, Amber also enjoys playing music to the elderly in senior homes in a trio over the summer and using her music to spread joy.
 Outside of piano, Amber is also on the Oakton Dance Team.
-Last year, her team received 13th in the entire nation!
+This past year, her team received 7th in the entire nation!
 During quarantine, Amber has also picked up some new hobbies.
-For instance, she enjoys building legos, drawing, bullet journaling, embroidery, and baking.
-She is looking forward to another year full of musical growth with Mrs. Sarratt!
+For instance, she enjoys building legos, crocheting, bullet journaling, watching Netflix, and baking.

-My name is Jessica Chen, and I am 12 years old.
-This is my fifth year studying piano with Mrs. Sarratt and I enjoy studying music with her!
-This year, I won NVMTA District Auditions, and it will be the second time I compete in VMTA State Auditions.
-I have won numerous events including NVMTA District Auditions, VMTA State Auditions, Viola Hartman Performance Awards, NVMTA Achievement Awards, and WMTA Raissa Tselentis Bach Competition.
-I was selected as one of the seven finalists in the Robert and Frances Allen Young Artist Competition.
-I earned third place in the NVMTA Robert Spencer Concerto Competition and second in the WMTA Haydn Sonata Competition.
-I was awarded Honors in the WMTA Judged Recital, the NVMTA Judged Recital, and the NVMTA Sonata Festival.
+My name is Jessica Chen, and I am 13 years old.
+This is my sixth year studying piano with Mrs. Sarratt, and I enjoy studying music with her!
+I have been the first place winner of numerous events including the VMTA State Auditions, NVMTA District Auditions, Viola Hartman Performance Awards, NVMTA Achievement Awards, and WMTA Raissa Tselentis Bach Competition.
+In addition, I was selected as one of the seven finalists in the Robert and Frances Allen Young Artist Competition.
+I also earned third place in the NVMTA Robert Spencer Concerto Competition, second in the WMTA Haydn Sonata Competition, and Honors in the WMTA Judged Recital, the NVMTA Judged Recital, and the NVMTA Sonata Festival.
+I was invited to perform in "Young Artist Musicales" at the George Mason University Center for the Performing Arts.
 Besides piano, I enjoy drawing, reading, and playing soccer.
-I play on a travel soccer team and we have won many tournaments.
-In school, my favorite subject is math, and I am excited to participate in some math competitions starting this year!
+I play on a travel soccer team, and we have placed as winners and finalists multiple times.
+In school, my favorite subject is math, and this year, I won first place in the MathCounts Chapter Competition.

-Wilson Chen is a 10th grader.
+Wilson Chen is an 11th grader.
 He has been studying with Mrs. Sarratt since summer of 2015, and he really enjoys his piano lessons.
-Wilson won several awards at regional and state competitions, including the Robert Spencer Concerto Competition, the MTNA Junior Performance Competition, the Steinway Competition, the NVMTA District Auditions, Piano Achievements, the Bland Competition, the WMTA Viola Hartman awards competition, the NVMTA Sonata Festival.
-Wilson also regularly volunteers to play piano at assisted living centers.
-Besides piano, Wilson is an avid participant in math competitions, and also enjoys playing baseball and programming.
+Wilson has participated with excellence in numerous competitions at regional and state competitions, including the Robert Spencer Concerto Competition, the MSMTA Gertrude S. Brown Memorial Concerto Competition, MSMTA Elizabeth Davis Memorial Piano Competition, the MTNA Junior Performance Competition, the Steinway Competition, the NVMTA District Auditions, Piano Achievements, the Bland Competition, the MSMTA Gottlieb competition, the WMTA Viola Hartman awards competition, the NVMTA Sonata Festival.
+He has been invited to perform at the Embassy of Hungary twice as a top winner in the WMTA Bi-Annual Bartok Piano Competition.
+As a first place winner, he was also invited to perform with the New England Youth Ensemble of Washington Adventist University at Peters Music Center.
+Wilson believes that music is meant to be shared with others, and volunteers regularly at elderly homes as a member of the Tacy Foundation.
+Besides piano, Wilson is an avid participant in math competitions, playing baseball, and computer science.
 He is eager to keep playing the piano and is looking forward to another great year of studying under Mrs. Sarratt.